azaleakamellia/gee/README.md

-# Google Earth Engine 101
+# Google Earth Engine (GEE) Tank
 The compilation of Google Earth Engine (GEE) JavaScript (.js) codes to be used to extract, analyze or download the image satellite data provided by the platform.

 ###### tags: `how-to` `gee` `remote sensing` `anecdata`

 This repository compiles the straight-to-work code for your practical uses academically or for work.
-The codes are strictly in JavaScript and is to be implemented 'organically' at the [Google Earth Engine Code Editor]('https://code.earthengine.google.com/') platform.
+The codes are strictly in JavaScript and is to be implemented 'organically' in its original environment at the [Google Earth Engine Code Editor]('https://code.earthengine.google.com/') platform.

 </br>